Categories

 Tunnel of Hope

-The Sarajevo Tunnel also known as Tunel spasa (Tunnel of rescue) and Tunnel of Hope, was an underpass formed in March 1993 during the Siege of Sarajevo in the middle of the Bosnian War.
-It was constructed by the Bosnian Army in order to connect the municipality of Sarajevo, which was completely isolated by Serbian forces, with the Bosnian-held part on the other side of the Sarajevo Airport, an area managed by the United Nations.
-The tunnel made it possible for food, war supplies, and humanitarian aid to come into the city and let people escape.
+The Sarajevo Tunnel, also known as Tunel spasa (Tunnel of rescue) and Tunnel of Hope, was an underground passage constructed in March 1993 during the Siege of Sarajevo during the Bosnian War.
+It was built by the Bosnian Army to connect the municipality of Sarajevo, which was completely isolated by Serbian forces, with the Bosnian-held part on the other side of the Sarajevo Airport, an area under United Nations control.
+The tunnel enabled food, war supplies, and humanitarian aid to enter the city and helped people escape.
 The tunnel became a primary way of bypassing the multinational arms embargo and supplying the city defenders with weaponry.

 The Bridge over the Drina is not only a Nobel book by Ivo Andric but also a real bridge.
-The bridge over the Drina is located in Visegrad on the border with Serbia and, therefore, has been the center of many wars for a long time.
-The bridge is beautiful and the scenery is really emotional!
+The bridge over the Drina is located in Visegrad, on the border with Serbia, and has therefore been the center of many wars for a long time.
+The bridge is beautiful, and the scenery is really emotional!
 The trip from Sarajevo to Visegrad takes an average of 2.5 hours, but the trip is worth it - the bridge is beautiful, and the scenery is really picturesque.
 The Visegrad Bridge, or the Mehmed Pasha Bridge, is an 11-span stone bridge 200 meters long across the Drina River in the Bosnian city of Visegrad.
 It is a significant monument of medieval Turkish engineering art.
-In addition to visual and engineering merits, Visegrad Bridge is known for its rich history.
+In addition to visual and engineering merits, the Visegrad Bridge is known for its rich history.

 Andrićgrad and Mehmed Paša Sokolović Bridge

-Andrićgrad is a building project settled in Višegrad, Bosnia and Herzegovina by movie director Emir Kusturica.
+Andrićgrad is a building project settled in Višegrad, Bosnia and Herzegovina, by movie director Emir Kusturica.
 The town is committed to novelist and Nobel Prize winner Ivo Andrić.
-The complex of Andrićgrad, also known as Kamengrad (Stonetown) was officially opened on 27 June 2014 and is located a few kilometers from Kusturica's first village, Drvengrad, in Serbia.
-Andrićgrad is located near the Mehmed Paša Sokolović Bridge, a UNESCO World Heritage Site, and extends from the bridge up to the intersection of the Rzav River.
-After Drvengrad (English: Woodentown), this is the second town Kusturica constructed from scrape.
-Andrićgrad is to become the background for Kusturica's new movie Na Drini ćuprija, founded on the novel The Bridge on the Drina by Nobel Prize for Literature laureate Ivo Andrić.
+The complex of Andrićgrad, also known as Kamengrad (Stonetown), was officially opened on June 27, 2014, and is located a few kilometers from Kusturica's first village, Drvengrad, in Serbia.
+Andrićgrad is situated near the Mehmed Paša Sokolović Bridge, a UNESCO World Heritage Site, and extends from the bridge up to the intersection of the Rzav River.
+After Drvengrad (English: Woodentown), this is the second town Kusturica constructed from scratch.
+Andrićgrad is to be seen as the backdrop for Kusturica's new movie Na Drini ćuprija, based on the novel The Bridge on the Drina by Nobel Prize for Literature laureate Ivo Andrić.

-During the First World War, three arches of the bridge were destroyed, during the Second World War, five more spans were damaged.
-In Croatia, as well as in Bosnia and Herzegovina, starting with the Croatian historian Milan Šuflaj and his work of the 1920s, the thesis that the “border on the Drina” is a civilizational border existed and widespread since antiquity between East and West, Orthodoxy and Catholicism.
+During the First World War, three arches of the bridge were destroyed, and during the Second World War, five more spans were damaged.
+In Croatia, as well as in Bosnia and Herzegovina, the thesis that the “border on the Drina” is civilizational has existed and been widespread since antiquity, between East and West, Orthodoxy and Catholicism.

 Wine and Rakija - authentic taste!

 The soils and climate of Herzegovina are excellent for wine production.
-It is especially developed in the lower reaches of the Neretva and in the Trebišnica valley, as well as on the low hills near Chitkul.
-There are also wineries in the northern part of the country, in the vicinity of Banja Luka.
+It is primarily developed in the lower reaches of the Neretva and in the Trebišnica valley, as well as on the low hills near Chitkul.
+There are also wineries in the northern part of the country, near Banja Luka.
 Two autochthonous varieties grow in Herzegovina - Blatino and Žilavka, as well as numerous international vineyard varieties.

 The wine of the same name is produced from Blatina grapes.
-Typically, the wine contains up to 15% of the satellite varieties that were involved in pollination.
+Typically, the wine contains up to 15% of the satellite varieties used for pollination.

-Blatina is recommended to be served with meat dishes, especially with meat cooked on an open fire or with game.
+Blatina is best served with meat dishes, especially those cooked over an open fire or game.
 Beef prosciutto and Kulen, a spicy smoked sausage originally from Slavonia, are perfectly combined as an appetizer with Blatina.
 Blatina is good with ripe cheese.
-The combination of wine tannins of Blatina with spicy bagged Herzegovinian cheese is the best.
+The combination of Blatina wine tannins with spicy bagged Herzegovinian cheese is the best.
 The temperature of the wine when serving for consumption should be 18-20 degrees.

-Another famous local grape variety - Žilavka - is grown throughout the lowland Herzegovina: in the Neretva and Trebisnjica valleys, not far from the cities of Mostar, Chitluk, Medjugorje, Chaplin, Lubushka, Stolac, Trebinje.
-It is believed that its distribution comes from the Brotnjo area in the vicinity of Chitluk, and it was there that its unique features were formed. Žilavka loves a lot of sun and poor stony soils.
-It will be ideal for it if hot days alternate with cool nights, in this case, the vein acquires a uniquely rich bouquet.
+Another famous local grape variety - Žilavka - is grown throughout the lowland Herzegovina: in the Neretva and Trebisnjica valleys, not far from the cities of Mostar, Chitluk, Medjugorje, Chaplin, Lubushka, Stolac, and Trebinje.
+It is believed that its distribution originates in the Brotnjo area near Chitluk, where its unique features formed. Žilavka loves a lot of sun and poor stony soils.
+It will be ideal for it if hot days alternate with cool nights; in this case, the vein acquires a uniquely rich bouquet.

 The Halebia Tower on the northeast shore of the Mostar Bridge (Stari Most) and the Tara Tower on the opposite bank has the status of "bridge guardians".
 The bridge is supposed an illustrative detail of Balkan Islamic architecture and was ordered for construction by Suleiman the Magnificent in 1556.
 Mostar Diving Club has an office in this building.
 Stari Most diving is a traditional annual contest in diving arranged every year in mid-summer.
 It is traditional for the local men to jump from the bridge into the Neretva river.
 This requires skill and training and is a risky feat as soon as the water in the Neretva is icy even during hot summers.
 Since 1967 a proper diving challenge became official and annual.

-On the gentle slopes of Brotnya, approximately at an altitude of 300-400 meters above sea level, the microclimate is the most appropriate for the tit. Žilavka easily tolerates drought, but an excess of liquid does not suit it at all.
+On the gentle slopes of Brotnya, at an altitude of 300-400 meters above sea level, the microclimate is most suitable for the tit. Žilavka tolerates drought well, but an excess of water does not suit it at all.
 During the rainy summer periods, which, fortunately, rarely happen in Herzegovina, abundant harvests are obtained only from the "stone" vineyards, since the stone provides excellent drainage for the soil.

 Žilavka ripens at the end of September.
-Its clusters weighing 150-200 grams are formed from densely collected to rare.
-One vine can produce one and a half to two kilograms of grapes, which is enough to produce one liter of wine.
-The winemakers of Herzegovina consider their technical capabilities in this way - the quantity of vines is equal to the volume in liters of wine.
-The grapes are round, and medium in size, and the color ranges from green to amber.
+Its clusters, weighing 150-200 grams, range from densely collected to rare.
+One vine can produce one and a half to two kilograms of grapes, which is enough to make one liter of wine.
+The winemakers of Herzegovina consider their technical capabilities in this way: the number of vines equals the volume of wine in liters.
+The grapes are round and medium-sized, with color ranging from green to amber.

-Wine made from the vine is usually crystal clear and is characterized by a light straw color.
-Aged for some time, the trim acquires a rich yellow sunny color.
-The bouquet is characterized by fresh fruit notes: peach, apple, and citruses.
+Wine made from the vine is usually crystal clear and light straw-colored.
+With age, the trim acquires a rich, sunny yellow color.
+The bouquet is characterized by fresh fruit notes: peach, apple, and citrus.
 A sensitive nose can pick up hints of wild herbs and the slight smell of a sea breeze.
 The taste of the vein is light and fresh, with a delicate sourness.
-The wine is exceptionally easy to drink.
+The wine is straightforward to drink.
 The strength of the Žilavka varies from 13 to 14.5 degrees.

 Sommeliers believe that Žilavka is a wine of “one year”.
 Usually, by the time a new vintage of wine hits the market, the stocks of the previous year have already been exhausted.
-Despite this, some Herzegovina wine producers are famous for their barrique trim, aging it for 6 to 18 months in oak barrels.
+Despite this, some Herzegovina wine producers are famous for their barrique trim, which ages the wine for 6 to 18 months in oak barrels.
 The wine acquires a rich bouquet and an enviable density.

 Bag cheese (sir iz mijeha, sir iz mješine) is an authentic product of Bosnia and Herzegovina.

+Bag cheese (sir iz mijeha, sir iz mješine) is an authentic product of Bosnia and Herzegovina.
 Such cheese was made by the cattle breeders of the Thracian camps, who settled in these territories hundreds of years ago.
-The technology is simple and natural, the cheese is stored for a long time, and it is high-calorie and oily.
+The technology is simple and natural, the cheese keeps for a long time, and it is high in calories and oily.
 Baul is a sheep skin - peeled, dried, and smoked.
-The skin of the bag of cheese should be smooth and resemble papyrus.
+The cheese bag's skin should be smooth and resemble papyrus.
 The size of the bag is determined by the proportions of the sheep from whose skin it is made.
-The bag can hold from 20 to 60 kg of cheese.
-Goat skin is sometimes used, but this is extremely exotic, as the aroma of the cheese is striking on the spot.
-The cheese smell from the bag is sharp, "wild" and powerful - in 60 days the cheese manages to perfectly soak in the smell of sheep's skin.
-Well, since the skin of the bag is smoked, the background will be a light aroma of smoke.
+The bag can hold 20-60 kg of cheese.
+Goat skin is sometimes used, but it is extremely exotic, as the cheese's aroma is striking on the spot.
+The cheese smell from the bag is sharp, "wild," and powerful - in 60 days, the cheese ideally soaks up the smell of sheep's skin.
+Well, since the bag's skin is smoked, the background will have a light smoke aroma.

-The cheese is taken out of the bag in the form of slices of different volumes.
+The cheese is removed from the bag as slices of varying sizes.
 The color may be yellowish to white.
 Cheese can easily be crushed with your fingernails.
-The taste is incredibly salty, seductive, and bright, but not too powerful, as one might anticipate from the smell: it is smoothed out by high-fat content.
+The taste is incredibly salty, seductive, and bright, but not too powerful, as one might anticipate from the smell; its high fat content smoothes it out.
 Cheese is also added to a variety of dishes, which gives them a colorful taste and piquancy.
-The appearance of milk contributes to the formation of the color of the cheese.
+The appearance of milk contributes to the cheese's color.
 If the cow spends time on the farm, the cheese will be white, and if it grazes freely in alpine meadows, it will be yellow.
 In all Herzegovina supermarkets, cheese from a bag is sold in portioned form.
-Outside of Bosnia, cheese from a bag is not common, they are not used to it yet.
+Outside of Bosnia, cheese from a bag is not common; they are not used to it yet.

 Žilavka goes well with lamb dishes, white chicken meat, freshwater and sea fish, and a variety of seafood.
 Herzegovinians love to drink Žilavka accompanied by a classic Herzegovinian snack: prosciutto (cured ham) and cheese from a bag. Žilavka for consumption is cooled to 12 degrees.